cse-sim/cse/doc/src/records/rsys.md

 **rsFxCapC=*float***

-Cooling autosizing capacity factor. rsCapC is set to rsFxCapC × (peak design-day load).
+Cooling autosizing capacity factor. rsCapC is set to rsFxCapC $\times$ (peak design-day load).
 Peak design-day load is the cooling capacity that holds zone temperature at the thermostat set point during the *last substep* of all hours of all design days.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------